GaetanoRe/CappuccinoEngine/README.md

 - CMake
 - Any type of code editor or IDE designed for C++ or C (make sure you use cmake so that it integrates with vcpkg)

+#### Disclaimer: If vcpkg is not working out for you on your Linux distribution or on your Mac, you may result to utilizing your built in package manager for the following libraries.
+The libraries needed are listed in the libraries.txt file.

 ### Tools you will need (System Specific):
 #### For Windows:
 - Visual Studio 2022 with the C++ Desktop Environment Package (Disclaimer: If you would like to use Visual Studio Code, that is fine, but you must install this for the native windows C++ compiler and C compiler)